My Pet Center

 What is Catnip?

-Catnip, or to give it its scientific name Nepeta cataria, is a member of the mint family.
-It originally grew in Europe and Asia but now grows globally and can even be found growing in gardens or roadsides.
+Catnip, or its scientific name Nepeta cataria, is a member of the mint family.
+It originally grew in Europe and Asia but now grows globally and can grow in gardens or roadsides.
 It’s also sometimes known as catwort or catmint.

 The secret to catnip is a chemical substance found within the plant called nepetalactone – this is what cats go crazy for.
 Nepetalactone is found in the stems, seeds, and leaves of the catnip plant, and it gets released when the plant is crushed, chewed, or rubbed.
 That’s why cats often like to roll in catnip, as they are trying to release more of the oily secretions to get more of a fix for the delicious smell.